ShaunCurtis/Blazr.IRepository/Readme.md

 }
 ```

-The result returns the items, and the count of total items in the table/view.  `Items` is returned as an `IEnumerable`.
+The result returns the items, and the count of total items in the table/view.  `Items` are always returned as `IEnumerable`.

 ```csharp
 public record ListQueryResult<TRecord>